wesmc7777/Azure-IoT-C-SDK-Reference/httpapi-h/httpapi-cloneoption.md

   const void **  savedValue
 );
 ```

+> Deprecated: Applications should not directly invoke this function.
+They should use httpapiex.h instead.

 ## Parameters
 * `optionName` A NULL terminated string representing the name of the option